Skip to main content

 Insulin resistance, in turn, exacerbates the problem.
 Elevated insulin levels can suppress sex hormone-binding globulin (SHBG), leading to lower total testosterone levels.
 In men, higher insulin is also associated with increased activity of the aromatase enzyme, which converts testosterone to estradiol, further altering the hormonal milieu.

 This creates a vicious cycle ∞ lower testosterone promotes fat gain and muscle loss, which increases inflammation and insulin resistance, which in turn further suppresses testosterone.
-Lifestyle interventions, particularly resistance training and a low-glycemic diet, are powerful tools for breaking this cycle by improving and reducing VAT.
+Lifestyle interventions, particularly resistance training and a low-glycemic diet, are powerful tools for breaking this cycle by improving insulin sensitivity and reducing VAT.

 Peptide Therapy a Novel Approach to Modulating the HPG Axis